Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Weight

-We weighed both shoes on our scale, with the Clifton 10 weighing 14.5 oz and the Clifton 9 at 12 oz.
-This is expected given the amount of cushioning the 10 has compared to the 9.
+We weighed both shoes on our scale, with the Clifton 10 weighing 11 oz and the Clifton 9 at 12 oz.
+This was such a surprise because of how much more cushioning the Clifton 10 has than the 9.

 Both shoes are about mid-weight for running shoes, but maximum cushioning and shock absorption which is usually directly proportional to weight.